yutingli75/yutingli75.github.io/_pages/publications.md

 1. [Managing web-experiments for psycholinguistics: An example from experimental semantics/pragmatics.](http://alpslab.stanford.edu//papers/2020_DegenTonhauser-submitted.pdf) In press.
 Judith Degen and <b> Judith Tonhauser</b>, in Berez-Kroeker, A. L. and B. McDonnell and E. Koller (eds.)
 Open Handbook of Linguistic Data Management, Cambridge, MA: MIT Press Open.
 1. Temporal properties of noun phrases.
 In press. <b> Judith Tonhauser</b>, in Gutzmann, D., Matthewson, L., C. Meier, H. Rullmann and T. E. Zimmermann (eds.) <i> Companion to Semantics</i>, New York: Wiley Blackwell.
 1. Prosody and meaning: On the production, perception and interpretation of prosodically marked focus.
-2019. <b> Judith Tonhauser</b>, in Cummins, C. and N. Katsos (eds.) <i> Handbook of Experimental Semantics and Pragmatics</i>, Oxford: Oxford University Press, pp.494-511.
+2019. <b> Judith Tonhauser</b>, in Cummins, C. and N. Katsos (eds.) <i> Handbook of Experimental Semantics and Pragmatics</i>, Oxford: Oxford University Press, pp.494-511.  <a href="papers/Tonhauser-prosody-meaning">[preprint]</a>.
 1. Inferring meaning from indirect answers to polar questions:
 The contribution of the rise-fall-rise contour.
 2019.
-Marie-Catherine de Marneffe and <b> Judith Tonhauser</b>, in Onea, E., M. Zimmermann, and K. von Heusinger (eds.) <i> Questions in Discourse</i>, Leiden: Brill Publishing, pp.132-163.
+Marie-Catherine de Marneffe and <b> Judith Tonhauser</b>, in Onea, E., M. Zimmermann, and K. von Heusinger (eds.) <i> Questions in Discourse</i>, Leiden: Brill Publishing, pp.132-163. <a href="papers/deMarneffe-Tonhauser-QiD">[preprint]</a>
 1. The distribution of implicit arguments in Paraguayan Guaraní.
 2017. <b> Judith Tonhauser</b>, in Estigarribia, B. and J. Pinta (eds.) <i> Guaraní Linguistics in the 21st Century</i>, Leiden: Brill Publishing, pp.194-230.